Automatically Generate Error Code Component

 Description

-This component is able to automatically generate error codes based on given rules.
+This component can automatically maintain the generation of error codes based on given rules.

 https://github.com/teamones-open/response-code-msg